ibrunner/SageQL/instructions.md

 1. establish graphql connection with source that has introspection

 - Select a source that has a public graphql API with introspection.
-For the purposes of a POC we should pick something simple like the star wars database used for graphql documentation
+For the purposes of a POC we should pick something simple like the spacex
 - create config files for API connection config - env files, example env files, etc
 - create script to retrieve introspection query including all info and types
 - script should save query response to a file. this file will be read from the app, use a file format optimized for this